Komal-kalyanraman/container_manager/docs/architecture/architecture.md

 - **IDatabaseHandler:**
   Abstract interface for database operations (CRUD, state, metadata).

+- **EmbeddedDatabaseHandler:**
+  **Default:** Lightweight, fixed-size, in-memory key-value store for embedded and resource-constrained systems.
+  No external dependencies required.

 - **RedisDatabaseHandler:**
-  Production-ready Redis implementation of the database interface.
+  Optional production-ready Redis implementation of the database interface.
+  Requires [cpp_redis](https://github.com/Cylix/cpp_redis) and a running Redis server.

-**The database layer is pluggable—swap Redis for any other backend by implementing the interface.**
+**The database layer is pluggable—swap between embedded and Redis (or any other backend) by implementing the interface.
+Database selection is controlled via the `ENABLE_REDIS` CMake flag.
+If not set, the embedded database is used by default.**

 ### 6. Utilities